SDG 13 - Strategic Initiatives

 Inform and Support Government

-- The Canadian Severe Storms Laboratory: This lab develops severe weather risk analysis and community resiliency, improving the safety and well-being of Canadians.
+This lab develops severe weather risk analysis and community resiliency, improving the safety and well-being of Canadians.
 The data and analyses are made freely available to government and the public, and outreach activities increase awareness and spark innovation.
-All projects aim to mitigate against harm to people and property and investigate future implications due to climate change.
+All projects aim to mitigate against harm to people and property and investigate future implications due to climate change.- Northern Tornadoes Project: Aims to better detect tornados throughout Canada and improve severe and extreme weather understanding and prediction.

 - Northern Hail Project: Aims to improve knowledge of damaging hailstorms, the detection of hail across Canada, and severe convective storm prediction.